jessems/jessems.com/content/blog/2020-12-07-outliner-history/index.md

 ---
-slug: outliner-history
+slug: outliner-list
-title: "A history of outlining software"
+title: "A historical list of outlining software"
 date: "2020-12-07"
-description: "Historical overview of outlining software"
+description: "A historical list of outlining software"
 categories: [outlining]
 published: true
+redirects:
+  - "/outliner-history"
 ---

-*Last update: December 7th, 2020*
+*Last update: December 8th, 2020*

 This is a chronological overview of outlining software applications.
 I will be updating this list incrementally.